mgrall/FeedToDB/README.md

 # FeedToDB Project

-**FeedToDB** is a PHP-based application designed to parse XML feeds and store their content into a SQLite database.
+**FeedToDB** is a PHP-based application designed to parse XML feeds and store their content in a SQLite database.

 **Assignment:** Create a command-line program that processes a local XML file (feed.xml) and pushes data of that XML to a DB of your choice.